TopHatCroat/notion-ai-banner/README.md

 - `/utils`: Utility modules for interacting with external APIs.
 - `/services`: Business logic related to banner generation.
 - `/banners`: Directory where generated banners are stored.
+- `notion-transformer.js`: Contains the logic to transform Notion page data into a format that can be used by the service.
+Change this file to customize the prompt you send to Dall-e model to generate banners.

 ## Installation